josephsmithberger/XogotDocs/Documentation.docc/Manual/export/exporting_for_ios.md

 When the export completes, the output folder should look like this:

 @Image(source: "ios_export_output.png")

+> Warning:
+>
+> Exporting for the iOS simulator is currently not supported as per
+> GH-102149.
+>
+> Apple Silicon Macs can run iOS apps natively, so you can run exported iOS projects
+> directly on an Apple Silicon Mac without needing the iOS simulator.
+>

 Opening **exported_xcode_project_name.xcodeproj** lets you build and deploy like any other iOS app.